-Sect.
-11. And in order that a town-house and market-place may be built, and the monies necessary be raised and collected for that purpose: Be it enacted by the authority aforesaid, That William Coates, Esquire, Jacob Weaver, Esquire, Doctor John Weaver, Doctor Peter Peres, Jacob Whitman, William Peter Sprague, Daniel Miller, John Brown, Michael Groves, and John Nicholas Wagner, shall be superintendants of the said buildings, and shall have power to take subscriptions and donations for the building of the said town-house and market-place, and for purchasing or making moveable stalls, copper or brass standards of weights or measures, and other things necessary for the keeping a market; and in order that such subscription monies may be actually paid, when wanted for the purposes aforesaid, each subscriber shall give a note under his hand and seal, to the Treasurer, payable on a certain day or days, or on demand, either in one entire payment, or by instalments; and such notes, if attested by credible witnesses, shall have the same force, and be to the same effect in law, as notes given or taken for a valuable consideration; and the said superintendants shall appoint a treasurer, either of their own number, or any other of the inhabitants of the Northern-Liberties, for whom they shall be answerable to the rest of the subscribers, but may take such security from him, as to them shall seem meet; and the said treasurer shall, upon the receipt of any subscription money, give a certificate, attested by two of the superintendants, to the person who paid the same, expressing therein whether it be his donation or loan, and to the lenders, that the principal sum lent, and the interest thereof, at the rate of six per centum per annum from the time of actual payment, is to be paid out of the profits and income of the said market, at every distribution of the said income to be made annually among the said lenders, which certificates shall be assignable, in like manner as bonds or promissory notes are made assignable by law.
+(Section II, P. L.) And in order that a town house and market place may be built, and the moneys necessary be raised and collected for that purpose:

+[Section II.]
+Be it further enacted by the authority aforesaid, That William Coates, Esquire, Jacob Weaver, Esquire, Doctor John Weaver, Doctor Peter Peres, Jacob Whitman, William Peter Sprague, Daniel Miller, John Brown, Michael Groves and John Nicholas Wagner, shall be superintendents of the said buildings, and shall have power to take subscriptions and donations for the building of the said town house and market place. and for purchasing or making movable stalls, copper or brass standards of weights or measures, and other things necessary for the keeping a market; and in order that such subscription moneys may be actually paid, when wanted for the purposes aforesaid, each subscriber shall give a note under his hand and seal to the treasurer, payable on a certain day or days, or on demand, either in one entire payment, or by instalments, and such notes, if attested by credible witnesses, shall have the same force, and be to the same effect in law, as notes given or taken, for a valuable consideration, and the said superintendents shall appoint a treasurer, either of their own number or any other of the inhabitants of the Northern Liberties, for whom they shall be answerable to the rest of the subscribers, but may take such securities from him as to them shall seem meet; and the said treasurer shall, upon the receipt of any subscription money, give a certificate, attested by two of the superintendents, to the person who paid the same, expressing therein whether it be his donation or loan, and to the lenders, that the original sum lent, and the interest thereof, at the rate of six per centum per annum from the time of actual payment, is to be paid out of the actual profits and income of the said market, at every distribution of the said income to be made annually among the said lenders, which certificates shall be assignable, in like manner as bonds and promissory notes are made assignable by law.